 SUMMARY

-• Janssen does not recommend any practices, procedures or usage that deviate from the product labeling or are not approved by the regulatory agencies.
+• Janssen does not recommend any practices, procedures or usage that deviate from the approved labeling.

 CLINICAL DATA - Majestec-2 study - cohort c